Sports sponsorship in transition

 The discussion about the future of sponsorship also affects golf to a large extent – both in the international arena and at the normal golf club around the corner.
-This is all the more true for the professional sector since LIV Golf, the Saudi Arabian concern Aramco, has been supporting its own tournament series and a cooperation agreement has been reached with the PGA Tour.
+This is all the more true for the professional sector since LIV Golf, the Saudi Arabian company Aramco, has been supporting its own tournament series and a cooperation agreement has been reached with the PGA Tour.
 But once apart from this permanent excitement in the golf scene, it is also about other companies.
 How do you treat car companies like Honda, Porsche, BMW or Mercedes in the future, all of which support professional tournaments?
 Or: How can these companies credibly demonstrate that they are working on sustainable projects in the context of their involvement of golf events beyond the mere purchase of CO₂ certificates.
 Dow Chemical, the world’s second largest chemical company, has gone on the offensive on this point.
 The Group now provides the women’s LPGA Tour with data, finance and expertise in implementing sustainable events.

 Apart from major international events, however, the sponsorship issue will affect every single golf facility in the future.
 How attractive is a golf club as an advertising partner for an insurance company if it irrigates its course with drinking water?
 Can a 5-star golf resort still be booked for a world final of a tournament series if it cannot state what Co2 value the sponsor has to book for its employees for an overnight stay?
 In many companies, the question of Co2 values is becoming an integral part of the hotel booking strategy.
 Siemens announced in 2022 that hotels will have to present their environmental data from 2023 in order to even be considered for a booking.
 If you think about the major tournament series in golf, such as the Mercedes Benz Trophy or the BMW Golf Cup International, you can assume that the sustainability balances of the tournament locations – at least for the final events – will also play a role here in the coming years.